Disney Junior Logo

 Playhouse Disney Logo 2000

-In the early 2000s, Beehive specialists have created new graphic signs for Playhouse Disney.
+In the early 2000s, Beehive specialists created new graphic signs for Playhouse Disney.
 They simplified the old logo by removing the Winnie-the-Pooh TV.
 The remaining words “playhouse” and “Disney” were combined inside a shapeless yellow cloud outlined in green.
 The fonts have not changed: the name of the gear unit, as before, used the Jacoby Black grotesque, and the word “Disney” consisted of individual glyphs.
-Instead, the designers experimented with the color scheme and repainted the second line in a bright red shade.
+Instead, the designers experimented with the color scheme and repainted the second line in a bright red.
 The rest of the colors became saturated while the shadows around the letters disappeared.

 2001 – 2003